 – Chat bots: You could engage in a chat conversations in Natural language (English) without being limited (too much) by syntactical constructs.
 Messaging platforms like SlackBot, Facebook Messenger etc are examples.

-My name is Ravindranath Jayakumar and I call myself Ravi Jay as according to my peers, it rolls off their tongue easier.
-I come from beautiful Kerala, India.
+My name is Ravi Jay and I grew up at beautiful Kerala, India.
 Unsurprisingly, like many, I’m living away from home working in the IT industry.
-Uniquely, I work with Digital and I’m an Agile Coach.
-I’ve been married to my wife for a year now.
-She has a career (IT) and often we find ourselves discussing and debating (read: arguing) about various issues.
+Uniquely, I work with Digital across industries.
+I find myself having several conversation about Kerala with curious folks.
 One such conversation during a May bank holiday in London prompted me to dust off my blog and share my take on how I’d caricature recent news headings in Kerala.

 Continue reading “De-construction of myKerala culture” »